AdaCore/spark2014/docs/lrm/source/packages.rst

             the local state abstraction and not other parts of the encapsulating state.

+#.
+The ``constituents`` of a state abstraction declared in a package
+   may only be used in an aspect specification within the package where the refinement of the state abstraction is visible.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.2.3 LR The ``constituents`` of a state abstraction declared in a given package may only be used in an aspect specification in the given package where the refinement of the state abstraction is visible.

 .. centered:: *Verification Rules*

 #.
-In a package where a state abstraction not declared in the package
+Where a state abstraction not declared in an enclosing package is
-   is visible, its refinement is not visible, but one or more of its ``constituents`` are visible then, if a subprogram declared in the visible part of the package directly or indirectly
+   visible as well as one or more of its ``constituents`` a subprogram that directly or indirectly

-   * reads a ``constituent`` of the state abstraction this shall be regarded as a read of the encapsulating state abstraction of the ``constituent`` and shall be represented by this encapsulating state abstraction in the Global and Depends aspects of the subprogram declaration; or
+   * reads a ``constituent`` of the state abstraction shall be regarded as a read of the encapsulating state abstraction of the ``constituent`` and shall be represented by this encapsulating state abstraction in the Global and Depends aspects (or their refined versions) of the subprogram declaration; or

-   * updates a ``constituent`` of the state abstraction then, this shall be regarded as an update of the encapsulation state abstraction of the ``constituent`` and shall be represented by this encapsulating state abstraction and shall have a ``mode_selector`` of In_Out in the Global aspect of the subprogram and appear as both an ``input`` and an ``output`` in the Depends aspect of the subprogram declaration.
-[The reason for this is that it is not known whether the entire state abstraction is updated or only some of its constituents.]
+   * updates a ``constituent`` of the state abstraction shall be regarded as an update of the encapsulating state abstraction of the ``constituent`` and shall be represented by this encapsulating state abstraction.
+An update of such a ``constituent`` is regarded as updating its enclosing state abstraction with a self dependency as it is unknown what other ``constituents`` the state abstraction encapsulates [; the refinement of the state abstraction is not visible].
+Unless a call is made to a subprogram that fully initializes the state abstraction the ``mode_selector`` of the state abstraction shall be be In_Out.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 VR In a package which sees a state abstraction and some of its constituents but not its refinement, a subprogram which is declared in the visible part of the package that reads or updates a constituent must refer to its encapsulating state in the Global and Depends aspects of its declaration rather than the constituent.
-If the subprogram updates the
+      :Trace Unit: FE 7.2.3 VR Where a state abstraction not declared in an enclosing package is visible as well as one or more of its ``constituents`` a subprogram that directly or indirectly reads or updates a constituent must refer to its encapsulating state in the Global and Depends aspects (or their refined versions) of the subprogram rather than the constituent.
+Each update of a constituent is considered to have a self dependency.
-                   constituent then its encapsulating state
-                   abstraction must appear with a mode selector of In_Out in the Global aspect of its declaration and as both an input and an output in its Depends aspect.

 .. centered:: **Examples**